-The Merger is anticipated to close in mid-2021, subject to the satisfaction of customary closing conditions, including Hart-Scott-Rodino clearance.
+The Merger is anticipated to close in the second half of 2021.
 We cannot provide any assurance that the combination will be completed on the terms or timeline currently contemplated, or at all.
-The above is a summary of the material terms of the Merger and is qualified in its entirety by reference to the Registration Statement on Form S-4 (which became effective on April 7, 2021) filed by Energy Transfer.
+The above includes a summary of the material terms of the Merger, which is qualified in its entirety by reference to the Energy Transfer Registration Statement.